 Nursing is generally similar across the country when it comes to skills and treatments, but workflows and charting systems will differ.
 A nurse should be tech-savvy in order to keep up with the fast orientation to their travel assignment.
 Orientation is rarely more than a couple of shifts long if that.
 That's why it's recommended for nurses to have at least one year of experience before traveling.
 The greater amount of experience, the more comfortable they will be.

-5. Personality Characteristics and Relationships.
+5. Personality Characteristics and Relationships

 Travel nursing requires high amounts of independence.
-Nurses need to be prepared for handling situations alone, as friends and family won't be nearby.
+Nurses need to be prepared to handle situations alone, as friends and family won't be nearby.
 Extroverted nurses may excel at making new friends, or find themselves lonely and missing home.
 Introverted nurses may have less difficulty, as they typically prefer having their own time and space.
 Either way, travel nursing provides the opportunity to meet new people and strengthen one's sense of independence.

 First Steps To Securing An Assignment